A Site Statistics Report is a statistical report for a site based on the datasets in the site.

 1. Select the Static option.

-2. Click the Report Date Range field to display a calendar widget.
+2. Click the Date Range field to display a calendar widget.

-3. Click the desired start date and select a time to populate the From field in the widget.
+3. Click the desired start date and end date.

 The widget is closed and the selected range is displayed in the field.